The Scandinavian Textile Initiative For Climate Action (STICA)

 Participation Requirements

-Measure and report in accordance to STICA guidelines, which are informed by the Science Based Targets methodology.
 We provide guidelines for this, as well as education.
-Companies are not expected to get approved by the Science Based Targets initiative, although this is encouraged.
+Signatories are not required to get approved by the Science Based Targets initiative, although this is encouraged for larger companies.

-Make public their targets and commitments.
-Companies and organizations should present their impacts and progress in their annual reports and will report their impacts annually to STICA who will also publish member’s progress in our annual report.
+Signatory companies and organizations are required to present their emissions and progress in their annual reports, and report annually to STICA who will also publish members’ progress in our annual report.

 Program Membership Fees

-To cover the costs associated with the development and execution of the program, as well as to support the industry action activities, organizations are asked to invest a yearly fee:
+To cover the costs associated with the development and execution of the program, as well as to support the industry action activities, signatories are asked to invest a yearly fee:

-WHAT MEMBERS ARE SAYING ABOUT STICA’s Climate Action Program & Network
+WHAT SIGNATORY MEMBERS ARE SAYING ABOUT STICA’s Climate Action Program & Network

 Jan Tore Jensen, CEO, Bergans